nanoporetech/flappie/README.md

 ###  Platform support
-The models contained contained in Flappie are trained using data from the MinION platform.
+The models contained in Flappie are trained using data from the MinION platform.
 Use on other platforms is not supported, although they may generalise to reads from the GridION platform due to the similarity of the hardware.